-Amounts reported in 2016 reflect actuarial assumption changes effective July 1, 2015 based on the results of an actuarial experience study dated April 30, 2015.
+Amounts reported in 2016 and later reflect the following actuarial assumptions changes based on the results of an actuarial experience study dated April 30, 2015.

 - Investment return assumption lowered from 8% to 7.75%. - Inflation assumption lowered from 3% to 2.75%. - Total salary scale rates lowered by 0.25% due to lower inflation. - Added explicit administrative expense assumption, equal to prior year administrative expense plus inflation. - Rates of turnover and retirement were changed to better reflect anticipated future experience. - Updated mortality assumption to the RP-2014 mortality tables with generational improvement.